C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_may.md

 - remember: in spyder the working directory will be the directory where the command is looking for the music stimuli
 - and spyder has to be opened with "source activate py27" otherwise the iPython is in 2.4.1
 - opening spyder with "source activate py27" will open Python 3.6.3 |Anaconda, Inc.| IPython 6.1.0

+## Friday
+- tried to write a script for calculating mahalanobis distance with music features

+## Sunday
+- checked settings for my experiment:
+- put informed consent, open brain document, information for the subject, description of the study together in a file
+- STOMP and MPQ-R are not available on laptop --> have to program it in psychopy
+- MET and IMDS in Matlab --> have to check if it is working correctly
+- have to write a flowsheet

+04.06.2018 - 10.06.2018

+## Monday
+- set up experiment in psychopy (MPQ-R and STOMP)
+- checked inverse multidimensional scaling with Peer --> is working
+- checked MET with Peer --> is working , check again on Tuesday